OceanDataTools/sealog-server/README.md

  - 100% of functionality accessable via RESTful API, completely indenpendent of any graphical/CLI front-end.
  - Ad-hoc association of ancilary data with events such as sensor data, navigation, etc.
  - Ability to filter events based on user, value, keywords and time spans
- - Ability to subscribe to the live eventlog feed (using websockets).
+ - Ability to subscribe to the live eventlog feed (via websockets).
- - Simple exporting of all or a filtered list of events merged with ancilary data is JSON or CSV format
+ - Simple exporting of all or a filtered subset of events merged with ancilary data in JSON or CSV format
- - Defining event templates for quick event submission
+ - Defining event templates for enforcing standardized vocabularies and quick event submission
- - role-based authentication using Java Web Tokens (JWT)
+ - role-based user managment

 ## API Documentation